postmanlabs/labs-docs/v6/postman/launching_postman/newbutton.md

 ### Create New

 You can create a new *Request, Collection, Environment, API Documentation, Mock Server, and Monitor* using the **New** button.
-Alternatively, you can also directly create a these when you click the down arrow at the right side of the **New** button, as illustrated below:
+Alternatively, you can also directly create these when you click the down arrow at the right side of the **New** button, as illustrated below:

 [![new_button2](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/CreateNew_DropDown.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/CreateNew_DropDown.png)

 In **BUILDING BLOCKS**, create a new request, collection, or environment.